Alimardan bey Topchubashov: Biography

+From 1902 to 1905, he was one of the representatives of the Baku City Duma.
+After the Armenian-Azerbaijani massacres in 1905, the City Duma established the Baku Peace Committee in June.
+In addition to providing financial assistance to those affected by the clashes, the committee's duties included making calls for interethnic peace through local and nationwide Russian press and investigating the nature of the incidents.
+Topchubashov participated in the committee's work.

 Under the occupation of the Russian Empire, all Russian Muslims united in an attempt to defend their interests and freedom.
 In this process, the first All-Russian Muslim Congress was held although official permission couldn't be obtained on 28 August 1905.
 The focus was on establishing a Union (Ittifaq) to safeguard political and social rights of the Muslims.
-An excerpt from the speech of Alimardan bey Topchubashov clearly reflects the atmosphere of the congress:

-‘We the Turkish sons have the same origin, same ancestry, and same language.
-From the West to the East, it used to be our ancestors’ lands.
+Topchubashov also participated in this congress.
+Despite the dominance of Tatars at the Congress, Azerbaijani Turks supported the common goals and concerns, which included advocating for the political unity of all Russian Muslims, ensuring equal representation of Muslims alongside Russians, upholding the rule of law, establishing freely elected representatives, creating educational institutions, and promoting the publication of books and periodicals.
+An excerpt from the speech of Alimardan bey Topchubashov clearly reflects the atmosphere of the congress:'We the Turkish sons have the same origin, same ancestry, and same language.
+From the West to the East, it used to be our ancestors' lands.
 In spite of the fact that our ancestors were such a heroic nation, today, in the mountains of Caucasia, in the gardens of the Crimea, in the steppes of Kazan, in the lands of our ancestors, in our homeland we did not have the freedom to speak our own needs.
-Thank God.. we succeeded (in that) today’.
+Thank God.. we succeeded (in that) today'.From January 13 to 23, 1906, the second meeting was held, and Topchubashov presided over it.
+During the meeting, the regulations of the Union of the Muslims of Russia (Ittifaq al-Muslimin) were adopted.
 At the same time, Topchubashov was one of the founders of Ittifaq al-Muslimin (first political party of Russian Muslims) and organized its three conferences.
+The discussion focused on the issue of Muslim representation in the Russian State Duma and advisory council.

-He headed the party's third conference and became its bureau member and chief of its Law Commission.
-Later he became the leader of the party's Muslim faction at the Russian State Duma, the new Russian parliament (1906).
-But after the First Duma was dissolved by Tsar Topchubashov was arrested for three months, lost his right to be ever a parliament member, deprived of his place at Baku Municipality and “Kaspi” newspaper.
+The 1905 Revolution in Russia had compelled the country to move towards a parliamentary system of governance.
+Decisions made on February 18 allowed nations to have their own elected representatives participate in the formation and discussion of laws in the government.
+Consequently, the Muslim Union, established under the name of the Muslim Fraction, participated in the First State Duma, which opened on April 27, 1906.
+The fraction was led by Alimerdan Bey Topchubashov.
+After discussions that led to no conclusions, the Tsar dissolved the Duma, which was met with strong disapproval by the deputies.
+In response, 180 delegates, including Topchubashov, issued a protest manifesto in the city of Vyborg.
+Many of these delegates were arrested and banned from participating in the next Duma.
+Topchubashov was arrested for three months, lost his right to be ever a parliament member, deprived of his place at Baku Municipality and Kaspi newspaper.